-Estrella M. Iglesias, M.L.S., Director
+Estrella M. Iglesias, M.L.S., Assistant Dean of Library Services, Director

 The Monsignor William Barry Memorial Library provides material and services in support of the educational objectives of the University.
-Students have access to a collection of 713,000 items, which are available through the online catalog.
-There are more than
+Students have access to a collection of 910,528 items; over 250 electronic databases many with full text availability; and over 2,000 journal titles.